-For guidance regarding fine-grained delegation of permissions in Azure Site Recovery scenarios, refer to Manage Site Recovery access with role-based access control (RBAC).
+For guidance regarding fine-grained delegation of permissions in Azure Site Recovery scenarios, refer to Manage Site Recovery access with Azure role-based access control (Azure RBAC).

 Managing disaster recovery of user VM-based workloads in hybrid scenarios warrants additional security considerations.
 These considerations can be grouped into the following categories: